Tissue Paper Decoupage Pumpkins: Easy No Carve Pumpkin Decorating

 Floral Pumpkins

-- Cut floral patterns apart.
+- Cut the floral patterns apart.
 It’s not necessary to be accurate or perfect.
 A lot of the floral patterns connected, so I cut them apart into usable portions.

 - Apply glue to the pumpkin and start placing the largest floral patterns on the pumpkin first.